henry-the-vietnamese/compound-interest-calc/README.md

-# compound-interest-calc
+# Compound Interest Calculator
-Determine how much your money can grow using the power of compound interest.
+**Aim**: Build a calculator that can work out all opertors of the compound interest formular.